obophenotype/upheno/docs/reference/data-integration.md

 ![uPheno Integration of Knowledge](../images/integration_links.png)

-!!! note "Figure: Integrating Knowledge in the uPheno framework."
+!!! note "Figure 5: Integrating Knowledge in the uPheno framework."

-    This picture looks complicated, but it shows only a fraction of the available relationships.
+    Figure 5 looks complicated, but it shows only a fraction of the available relationships.
     Most of the relationships are phenotypic or core ontological, only the Hypolysinemia link to `SLC7A7` is an KG associations.
     There are dozens of different kinds of assocations that could be added here!